Media Monitoring: The Ultimate Guide

 “I know media monitoring’s important, but where do I start?”

-Remember that information avalanche you simultaneously want to avoid and be part of?
-There is a way to navigate it all and only listen to the things that matter.
-A good media monitoring tool will help you do that.
+With the information avalanche cascading over you every single minute, it can be overwhelming.
+But there is a way to weave your way through it all and only listen to the things that matter.
+And a good media monitoring tool will help you do that.

 The way most media monitoring tools work is with keywords.
 You (or the media monitoring company, or a combination of the two of you) compile a list of keywords that you think worthy of watching.
 Then you watch.